NoeBrt/Open-Weather-Wrapper-Devops/README.md

 The choice of versions is related to their lack of vulnerabilities.

+## Application Structure
+The application is composed of two JavaScript scripts:
+* **OpenWeatherAPIWrapper.js** : contains a method that sends a request to OpenWeatherAPI with four parameters: lat, lon, appid, and metrics
+* **Index.js** : contains the methods for **our** API: "/" path with lat and lon parameter uses OpenWeatherAPIWrapper.js method to return the response
+  - if one of the parameters is not selected or there is any error with the request, a code 500 error message is displayed
+* **A Dokerfile** Contain the instruction for the creation of an Docker Image
+* ***A Github Workflow*** : build_and_push.yml contains the instructions to execute in a virtual machine during a github push.

 ## Security

 0 Vulnerabilities detected on Trivy or Docker Scout